YutingHe-list/TAMP/README.md

 ## 2. Download the pre-trained Models MITAMP
 Download the [model checkpoint](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EoVQNIe_E0RAnfDCJXsplHoBDe9kbq-3eAbRBMlliMjxTA?e=ccZe8r) and save it to `./models/foundation_model_weight/MITAMP.pkl`.

-## 3. Model Testing
+## 3. Foundation Model Testing
-For your convenience, we provide three test modes to demonstrate the performance of MITAMP.
+For your convenience, we provide two testing modes to show the universal NICT enhancement performance of MITAMP.
-- To gain a quick understanding of our foundational model's universal NICT enhancement capabilities, the [slice testing](#31-slice-testing) is recommended.
+- To gain a quick understanding, the [Slice testing](#31-slice-testing) is recommended.
-- More test data is provided in the [volume testing](#32-volume-testing).
+- More test data is provided in the [Volume testing](#32-volume-testing).
-- In the [adaptation testing](#33-adaptation-testing), we provide training data for nine types of NICT and the MITAMP fine-tuning code, used to test its adaptation capability for specific NICT enhancement tasks.

 ### 3.1 Slice testing
 Nine types of NICT images are provided in the `./samples/slice_test/input` directory for a simple test of MITAMP's universal enhancement capability.
 Execute the following command.
 The MITAMP-enhanced output will be stored in `./samples/slice_test/output`